Use our Dividend Reinvestment Calculator (DRIP Returns Calculator) to see the value of future investments with and without reinvesting dividends.

 If you set up your DRIP with your broker, you’ll have all of the information in one place, and it won’t cost you anything.

-To get an idea of the power of dividend reinvestment (and how it can grow your nest egg), use the dividend reinvestment calculator below.
+To get an idea of the power of dividend reinvestment (and how it can grow your nest egg), use the dividend reinvestment calculator above.
 Input basic information about a dividend-paying stock, then click “Calculate” to see what your investment will be worth in a set number of years with and without dividend reinvestment.